atcs-wang/inventory-webapp-04-connecting-layers-templates-read/README.md

 There are a variety of formats the response might take: it could be raw data from the database (e.g. plaintext or JSON) or fully formed HTML pages based on data.
 Such database-driven HTML pages are considered ***dynamic***, rather than static.

 Making our webapp dynamic is a big step, conceptually.
-Rather than making the leap to the final code in one go, we'll break down the process and undersatnding into 2 main parts.
+Rather than making the leap to the final code in one go, we'll break down the process and understanding into 2 main parts.

 1. In PART 1 of the tutorial, we'll first focus on making our server query the database upon HTTP request, receive the data from the database, and then respond with that raw data.
 (You can see the state of `app.js` at the end of this part in `app-part1.js`)